 - 2 to 3 ounces smoked salmon, skin and bones removed Add to list

-In a small bowl, combine the cheeses and set aside.
+In a small bowl, combine cheeses and set aside.
 Line another small bowl with plastic wrap (this bowl will serve as your mold for the torta).
-Arrange the 2 herb sprigs and red bell pepper facedown in the bottom of the bowl.
+Arrange herb sprigs and red bell pepper face-down in the bottom of the bowl.

-To serve: Invert the torta onto a serving platter; remove the bowl and the plastic wrap.
-Garnish wih fresh herbs and serve with a thinly sliced baguette or rustic crackers.
+To serve: Invert the torta onto a serving platter; remove the bowl and plastic wrap.
+Garnish with fresh herbs and serve with a thinly sliced baguette or rustic crackers.

 Each serving: 170 cal, 15g fat (7g sat), 40mg chol, 260mg sodium, 2g carb, 0g fiber, 8g protein

 Lynne Vea is a graduate of the Executive Chef Program at Le Cordon Bleu, Paris and has been cooking with PCC Natural Markets since 2001.
 Featured on King-5’s "Gardening with Ciscoe," she demonstrates easy and delicious recipes using seasonal ingredients.

 Lynne is an admired PCC Cooks instructor, teaching a variety of popular PCC Cooks classes throughout the year.

 She loves to collect old cookbooks, hunt for wild berries, and cook seven-course dinners where the guests are encouraged to dance and cavort between courses.